 What makes packing for Seattle unique?

-Packing a suitcase for Seattle is unique for a couple reasons: 1. the climate, and 2. the “vibe (aka, the unofficial Seattle dress code)
+Packing a suitcase for Seattle is unique for a couple of reasons: 1. the climate, and 2. the “vibe (aka, the unofficial Seattle dress code)

 Weather in Seattle: everyone knows it rains in Seattle, but few people know that you should never bring an umbrella to Seattle.
 Why?
 Because rain in Seattle is often a mist falling diagonally at best (and horizontally on a very windy day!).
 In this weather, umbrellas are useless – and much despised by everyone else sharing crowded city streets and sidewalks.